NCAR/HPC-Docs/docs/environment-and-software/user-environment/containers/examples.md

        ---

-       While this example demonstrated running the container interactively, alternatively steps 3 and 4 can be combined to be run inside a PBS batch job
+       While this example demonstrated running the container interactively, alternatively steps 3 and 4 can be combined to be run inside a PBS batch job.

+---

 ## Building and running containerized FastEddy under MPI on GPUs

+!!! warning inline end
+    While the result of this demonstration is a functional application, we recommend against using this container for production FastEddy workflows!

+    **It is much easier to simply build FasyEddy "bare metal" when operating inside the NCAR HPC environment!!**

 This example demonstrates building a containerized version of [FastEddy](https://ral.ucar.edu/fasteddy) from the [open-source variant hosted on GitHub](https://github.com/NCAR/FastEddy-model).
-It is provided for demonstration purposes because it demonstrates several common issues encountered when running GPU-aware MPI applications inside containers across multiple nodes, particularly when binding the host MPI into the container, and the source code is open for any interested user to follow along and adapt.
+It is **_provided for demonstration purposes_** because it demonstrates several common issues encountered when running GPU-aware MPI applications inside containers across multiple nodes, particularly when binding the host MPI into the container, and the source code is open for any interested user to follow along and adapt.

-!!! warning
-    While the result of this demonstration is a functional application, we recommend against using this container in production workflows.  **It is much easier to simply build FasyEddy "bare metal" when operating inside the NCAR HPC environment!**

 ### About FastEddy